OInfinity/OInfinity/README.md

 ## Currently Building

 ### Founder OS

+*Currently in development, feel free to reach out if you'd like to learn more.*

 An AI-powered system designed to help founders explore opportunities, understand markets, and make better startup decisions.

-The goal is to transform complex problem spaces into structured insights that support opportunity discovery and validation.
+The goal is to transform complex problems into actionable insights that support opportunity discovery and validation.

+Current Capabilities:

+* Understanding complex problem spaces
+* Evaluating opportunities more systematically
+* Reducing uncertainty during early-stage exploration
+* Turning information into actionable insights
+* Supporting better startup decision-making

 Current Focus: